Financing the church

 If you are a taxpayer, then for every 80p you give us we can claim 20p back from HM Revenue & Customs.
 That’s money you have already paid to the government through the tax system, which they give back to us on your behalf.
 Gift Aid is worth about £16,000 a year to us, and without it we would struggle!
 So if you are a tax payer, please ‘Gift Aid’ your giving to us!

 When people fill in the planned giving form each year, they also say that they want us to reclaim their tax through Gift Aid.
 It costs them nothing except a tick in a box – the rest is done by the Stewardship Officer.

-For those who don't feel they can commit to one of the regular, planned giving schemes - & for visitors - you can still contribute by putting a gift on the collection plate each week.
+For those who don’t feel they can commit to one of the regular, planned giving schemes – and for visitors – you can still contribute by putting a gift on the collection plate each week.
 You can either: